mimblewimble/cuckoo-miner/README.md

 # cuckoo-miner

 Cuckoo-miner is Rust crate which provides various implementations of the Cuckoo Cycle algorithm.
-It is primarily intended for integration into the Grin/Mimblewimble blockchain's proof-of-work system, however it is suitable for other purposes, such as for the creation of a standalone Cuckoo Cycle mining client or integration into other blockchains.
+It is primarily intended for integration into the Grin/Mimblewimble blockchain's proof-of-work system, however it aims to eventually be suitable for other purposes, such as for the creation of a standalone Cuckoo Cycle mining client or integration into other blockchains.

 Cuckoo-miner uses a plugin architecture, and provides a common interface for plugins wishing to provide a Cuckoo Cycle implementation.
-Full details of this plugin interface can be found in the crate's API documentation, but a plugin is essentially a DLL that (currently) provides implementations of two functions:
+Full details of this plugin interface can be found in the crate's API documentation, but a plugin is essentially a DLL that (currently) provides implementations of several functions, for example:

-* call_cuckoo - Which accepts an array of bytes to use as a seed for the Cuckoo Cycle algorithm, and returns a solution set, if found.
+* call_cuckoo - Synchronous function Which accepts an array of bytes to use as a seed for the Cuckoo Cycle algorithm, and returns a solution set, if found.

+* cuckoo_start_processing - starts asyncronous processing, reading hashes from a queue and returning any results found to an output queue.

 * cuckoo_description - Which provides details about the plugin's capabilities, such as it's name, cuckoo size, description, and will be expanded to include details such as whether a plugin can be run on a host system.

+Cuckoo-miner can be run in either of two modes.
+Syncronous mode takes a single hash, searches it via the cuckoo cycle algorithm in the loaded plugin, and returns a result.
+Asynchronous mode, based on a Stratum-esque notifiy function, takes the required parts of a block header, and mutates a hash of the header with random nonces until it finds a solution.
+This is performed asyncronously by the loaded plugin, which reads hashes from a thread-safe queue and returns results on another until told to stop.

 The main interface into cuckoo-miner is the 'CuckooMiner' struct, which handles selection of a plugin and running the selected
 Cuckoo Cycle implementation at a high level.
 Cuckoo-miner also provides a helper 'CuckooPluginManager' struct, which assists with loading a directory full of mining plugins, returning useful information to the caller about each available plugin.
 Full details